 But now is not the time to be complacent.

 Delusions of grandeur

 Unfortunately, there's been very little evidence of a solid recovery.
 Sure, the financial crisis seems to be past, and the economy didn't collapse.
 After the turmoil that followed Lehman's failure, the government's quick actions to shore up the financial sector have convinced people that it won't let another big bank fail.
-Consequently, the sheer terror we experienced last fall has faded to mere paranoia.
+Consequently, the sheer terror we experienced in the fall of 2008 has faded to mere paranoia.

 But beyond that, it's unclear when the real economy will recover.
-America's gross domestic product (GDP) was plummeting, and it now seems to be flattening out, but that isn't a great indicator of a recovery.
+America's gross domestic product (GDP) was plummeting, and it now seems to be rebounding, but that isn't a great indicator of a recovery.
 It's almost inevitable that without a complete financial collapse, GDP won't keep shrinking for long.
-A big part of the decline in GDP has owed to inventories, which have been plummeting since October last year.
-But manufacturers eventually have to increase output, or they'll run out of widgets to sell, and that boosts GDP figures.
+A big part of the decline in GDP has been owed to inventories, which had been plummeting since October 2008.
+But manufacturers eventually have to increase output or they'll run out of widgets to sell, and that boosts GDP figures.

 What's more, the government has been throwing money at the economy to try to reverse the vicious cycle of layoffs resulting in lower corporate sales, which in turn lead to more layoffs.
 This, too, props up GDP, so it's not really surprising that GDP seems to have bottomed.

 The key to recovery